MathematicalPotato/MP_DooKi3_SLM_Designs/MP_DooKi3_XY_Stuff/XY_Tensioners/README.md

 ## Notes
 The Y Spacers are modeled as 20mm tall.
 It would most likely be a good idea to stretch these parts slightly taller to account for SLM shrinkage.
 They will need sanded to the correct dimensions based on the rails and toolhead used for the machine.

+The rail carriage mount only uses three bolts.
+This allows the tensioner to remain installed with two bolts while the cross rails are removed so belt tension can be preserved during maintenance.

 These should be the approximate weights for these parts in aluminum:
 - MP_DooKi3_SLM_XY_Tensioner_V3: 12.5g
 - MP_DooKi3_SLM_XY_Rail_Mount_V2: 3.9g